wingos80/thesis_notes/Master_notes.md

 ## List of TODOs <a name="todo"></a>

-1. Write mid-term report
-	1. results
-		1. Need to make rls verification ahhhhh (think about how to work it in tho...)
-	2. theory
-		1. In the eligibility trace section, mention the biased gradient updates using momentum
-	3. introduction
-2. PDF changes to make:
+1. PDF changes to make:
 	1. Make sure that variable + unit convention is followed:
 		1. For units, write in normal text not math mode
 		2. Use abbreviated